 - Adjust oven rack to lower middle position.

-- Bring kettle of water to a boil.
+- Bring a full kettle of water to a boil.

 - Using a rubber spatula, fold ⅓ of the egg foam into the chocolate mixture, stir gently, but quickly, to not cook the eggs, from the warm chocolate mixture.
 Stir in until only a few streaks of egg are visible; fold in half of remaining foam, then last of remaining foam, until mixture is totally homogenous.

-- Transfer batter into the prepared springform pan and smooth surface with a rubber spatula.
+- Transfer batter into the prepared pan and smooth surface with a rubber spatula.

-- Place the cake pan into a roasting pan, transfer to the oven and pour enough boiling water to come about halfway up of springform pan.
+- Place the cake pan into a roasting pan, transfer to the oven and pour enough boiling water to come about halfway up of the pan.

-- Bake for about 25-30 minutes, until cake has risen slightly, edges are just beginning to set, an instant thermometer inserted in the center of cake must read 140 degrees.
+- Bake for about 45 minutes, until cake has risen slightly, edges are just beginning to set, an instant thermometer inserted in the center of cake must read 140 degrees.
 The center of the cake should feel settled, when you touch it; the edges should come off slightly from the sides of the pan.

-- Remove cake pan from water bath and set on wire rack; cool to room temperature.
+- Remove cake pan from water bath and set on a wire rack; cool to room temperature.
 Cool to room temperature, remove from cake pan, and cool in the refrigerator for at least 3 hours or overnight before serving.